Facts and figures about the Order of Malta

 Today the order includes prominent Catholics, including politicians, lawyers, doctors and academics.

-The order runs hospitals, ambulance services and old folks' homes in 120 countries, relying on members, some 20,000 employees and 80,000 fixed volunteers.
+The order runs hospitals, ambulance services and old folks' homes in 120 countries, relying on members, employees and volunteers that number 98,000.
 It also mobilizes emergency relief aid when disasters strike.
 One of the order's hallmark projects is its Holy Family Hospital in Bethlehem, which provides free maternity care for the area's largely Muslim population.

 The order's Santa Maria villa on the Aventine hill features perhaps the most famous keyhole in the world, a must-see for any tourist visiting the nearby Circus Maximus: Through the hole a visitor can see the perfectly framed dome of St. Peter's Basilica.
 But it also provides a unique vista of three sovereign entities, one behind another: the gardens of the villa belonging to the Order of Malta, a patch of Italy along the Tiber River, and beyond that, the Holy See.